Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ~~~

-To support our use of the Material design pattern provided by the `material-ui` module we need to include the Roboto font, to do this we will go the route of adding a link to the `index.html` file found in the `public`{: .language-none} directory, if you want to you can also [install it via npm][roboto-npm]{: .white .white-hover-dots rel="nofollow"}
+To support our use of the material design pattern provided by the `material-ui` module we need to include the Roboto font, to do this we will go the route of adding a link to the `index.html` file found in the `public`{: .language-none} directory, if you want to you can also [install it via npm][roboto-npm]{: .white .white-hover-dots rel="nofollow"}.

 ~~~
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500">
 ~~~

-While we're  in the `index.html` file go ahead and update the title of our app to `Fairtasker`
+While we're in the `index.html` file go ahead and update the title of our app to `Fairtasker`.

 ~~~
 <title>Fairtasker</title>